deepdrugai/DPEB/README.md

 ```

 You can replace the object path with any file or folder under ` s3://deepdrug-dpeb/ ` to access other parts of the dataset (e.g., AlphaFold2, BioEmbeddings, ESM-2).
 ---
+### Dataset Download via Google Colab
+A Python Colab notebook is provided to help users easily  download data from the AWS DeepDrug Protein Embeddings Bank (DPEB) S3 bucket (`deepdrug-dpeb`).
+The Colab notebook and download instructions can be found at this link: [DPEB download](https://colab.research.google.com/drive/1ptsPDB7iVR-nLsMZxlT--fbV7YFgJCST?usp=sharing)

+---
 ##  Environment Setup